How Ovarian Reserve Impacts Fertility

 Follicle-stimulating Hormone Test

 In general, women whose cycle day-3 levels of FSH and/or estradiol are high are considered to have a low ovarian reserve.
-Compared with other women of the same age, they are less likely to have a baby naturally or with assisted reproductive technology (ART).
+Compared to women with normal levels, they are less likely to respond to medications for assisted reproductive technology (ART).

 Anti-mullerian Hormone Test